 Our goal is to educate, entertain and connect visitors to our site and our community.
 We have drop-in programs, parent and child classes, special events, school and scout programs, community garden plots, and several miles of multi-use trails.
 So, while you can expect to find historic structures and various period and modern agricultural equipment, you’ll also find farm animals to pet, trails to hike, and tractors to climb on.

 Because we offer free admission, there is not a ticket booth or anywhere to check in.
-A kiosk by the farm parking lot provides information on upcoming events and programs as well as copies of our brochures.
-After visiting the information kiosk, head right into the main farmyard to start your visit.
+A kiosk by the farm parking lot provides information on upcoming events and programs.
+After visiting the information kiosk, head into the main farmyard to start your visit.

 Whether you have a full day or less than an hour, come on out and experience farm life.
 The opportunities to learn and play are endless!
 Visitors can:

 - Take a ride on the tire swing

 - Explore the historic barns and buildings

 - Say “Hello” to a farmer

 - Walk a trail

 For more information, click here to go to our things to do page.